cchoirat/choirat.website/content/home/about.md

 # Biography

-Dr. Choirat helps to develop data science tools and workflows, in particular related to spatio-temporal linkages of massive amount of data.
+Dr. Choirat develops data science tools and workflows, in particular related to spatio-temporal linkages of massive amount of data.
 She is a core team member of the suite of R packages Zelig and of the genTB platform for translational genomics of tuberculosis.
 She works in statistical programming and high-performance computing.

 Dr. Choirat promotes the use of free and open-source software and is teaching a HarvardX module on Computational Tools of Reproducible Research.